Top Christian broadcaster fighting government demand for 'public shaming rule' * WorldNetDaily * by Bob Unruh

 It is theDove Radio & Television that is contesting demands by the Federal Communications Commission that it start monitoring, recording, reporting and even publicizing the makeup of its employees, their race and sex.

-It’s a type of fight that has come up before, and will come up again: bureaucrats decide that Congress has given them AN authority so they try to impose requirements that are not necessarily germane to that task.
+It’s a type of fight that has come up before, and will come up again: Bureaucrats decide that Congress has given them an authority so they try to impose requirements that are not necessarily germane to that task.

 Get the hottest, most important news stories on the Internet – delivered FREE to your inbox as soon as they break!
 Take just 30 seconds and sign up for WND's Email News Alerts!